Mitchell Johnson: Early cricket career

-Johnson subsequently played for the Australian Under-19 side that toured England in 1999, however recurrent back injuries hampered his prospects.
+Johnson subsequently played for the Australian Under-19 team that toured England in 1999, however recurrent back injuries hampered his prospects.
 He recovered to start his first-class career two years later, when he was selected to play state cricket for his native Queensland.
 Playing for Queensland against New Zealand, Johnson hit a six off the first ball he faced in first-class cricket.
 In September 2005, he was in the Australia A cricket team that toured Pakistan.

 Johnson switched from the Queensland Bulls to the Western Warriors on 25 July 2008.

 International career

 2005–2006

 In December 2005, Johnson was selected for the Australian One Day International team, making his debut against New Zealand in Christchurch, with chairman of selectors Trevor Hohns justifying his selection on the grounds of grooming players for the future.

 Johnson gave the first signs of his potential at international level against the strong Indian batting line-up in a One Day International in Malaysia, Johnson's 7th.
 He took 4/11 off just 4 overs, including the wickets of Sachin Tendulkar, Rahul Dravid and Yuvraj Singh.
 Johnson then played in the Australian 2006 ICC Champions Trophy team and in the group A match against England where he took 3/40, including the wicket of Kevin Pietersen.

 Johnson was chosen to be in the squad for the first Ashes Test beginning on 23 November 2006, but was 12th man in all of the games.